20 Kriyas: Core Element Training & Facilitation

 Make a reservation via the Contact Page.

-Stage 3 – 20 Kriyas facilited on a regular basis and as a retreat
+Stage 3 – 20 Kriyas facilited as a personal retreat

 People can participate at their own pace.